videojs/http-streaming/docs/intro.md

 ## Dynamic Adaptive Streaming over HTTP
 Similar to HLS, [DASH][dash-wiki] content is segmented and is delivered over HTTP(s).

-A DASH stream consits of a *Media Presentation Description*(MPD) that describes segment metadata.
-Each segment must contain either ISO base media file format(e.g MP4) or MPEG-2 TS data.
+A DASH stream consits of a *Media Presentation Description*(MPD) that describes segment metadata and includes links to the segments themselves.
+Each segment can contain either ISO base media file format(e.g MP4) or MPEG-2 TS data.
 Typically the MPD will describe the various *Representations* that map to collections of segments at different bitrates to allow bitrate selection.

 DASH streams can be delivered in both video-on-demand(VOD) and live streaming modes.
 In the VOD case, the MPD describes all the segments and representations available and the player can chose which representation to play based on it's capabilities.